surysagar/javascript-questions/README.md

 It logs the object, because we just created an empty object on the global object!
 When we mistyped `greeting` as `greetign`, the JS interpreter actually saw this as `global.greetign = {}` (or `window.greetign = {}` in a browser).

-In order to avoid this, we can use `"use strict"`.
+In order to avoid this, we can use `"use strict"`// absolutely.
 This makes sure that you have declared a variable before setting it equal to anything.

 </p>
 </details>